darkfoxdeveloper/LongV6270/README.md

 - Perfection
 - Chat (Ghost channel for example not implemented)
 - Some npcs missing (like some npcs for quest of tower and fan)
-- Some npcs are showing errors of lua (Example: PirateLord in TwinCity on the Armorer NPC)
 - Arenas
 - House Furnitures (Incomplete)
 - Titles (Not from Wardrobe, that are fine)
 - Lottery (Are working good but need change animations for the correct box)
 - Mentor (Not 100% implemented)
-- Some portals are wrong (Like portal of phoenix city to twin city)
 - Some systems of market not working fully